cole-h06/verity-research/README.md

 ## Current Status of Verity

-Verity is an active research project being developed that aims to investigate whether source credibility can be inferred solely based on graph structure.
+Verity is an active research project exploring whether source credibility can be inferred solely based on graph structure.

 Currently present in the repository: